§ 1 Scope of application

 - We also reserve our ownership rights to materials and supplies (e.g. software, finished and semi-finished products) as well as to tools, templates, samples and other items which we provide to the supplier for manufacture.

 - If the supplier manufactures special tools for the manufacture of the goods or procures such tools, he shall be obliged to procure ownership of such tools for us in accordance with the following provisions:

 - a.
-Should we agree to pay the usual and reasonable tool costs, the supplier shall invoice us accordingly.
+Should we agree to pay the tool costs, the supplier shall invoice us accordingly.
 Upon payment of the invoice, ownership of the relevant tool shall pass to us.
 Upon payment of the invoice, the supplier shall keep the tool in safe custody for us (indirect possession arrangement).
 In addition, we shall have the right to physically take the tool into our possession at its location and to mark it as our property.

 - b.
 The supplier must also insure the tool in an existing content insurance of his technical equipment;

 - c.
 The costs of maintenance, repair or restoration of the tools shall be borne by the supplier until the transfer of ownership to us; thereafter we shall bear them - unless the costs are based on improper handling of the tools by the supplier.

 - Any processing, mixing or combination (further processing) of items - provided by us - by the supplier shall be carried out on our behalf.
 The same applies to further processing of the delivered goods by us, so that we are deemed to be the manufacturer and acquire ownership of the product in accordance with the statutory provisions at the latest upon further processing.